a-n-t-h-o-n-y/MicrotonalStepSequencer/README.md

 - `sequence::modify`: transform existing material by pattern.
 - `sequence::from_scala`: load a tuning from a Scala `.scl` file.
+- `sequence::samples_count`: derive total duration in samples from a cell and time signature.
 - `sequence::midi::translate_to_midi_timeline`: convert a timed cell into MIDI events.

 Tests in [`test/`](/Users/anthony/Documents/code/MicrotonalStepSequencer/test) show more